ABMI-Kevin/ndpc/docs/02-methods.md

 Cirrus is a server administered by the [University of Alberta SRIT](https://spaces.facsci.ualberta.ca/cirrus/about-us/).
 The Bioacoustic Unit and its collaborators use Cirrus to house and standardize their acoustic data sets for redundancy or permanent storage on a cost-recovery basis.
 Cirrus contains a variety of different types of data but a large majority of the volume is currently being occupied with environmental sensor data i.e. acoustic recordings and remote camera images.

 Raw recordings uploaded to Cirrus via an FTP in order to standardize them before they are processed in WildTrax.

-### Where do I submit my recordings?

 Download an FTP client like [Filezilla](https://filezilla-project.org/).
 Enter the following credentials:

 :::{.rmdnote}
 - **Host**: upload.wildtrax.ca or sftp://upload.wildtrax.ca